-Prior to joining KGI, Dr. Stewart served as an Assistant Professor in the Department of Pharmacy Practice at Loma Linda University School of Pharmacy for 3 years, where she taught and coordinated the Oncology and Transplant course as well as Pharmaceutical Care Lab II.
-During this time, Dr. Stewart maintained a clinical practice site at the LLU Adult Cancer Center, where she precepted students and residents, educated patients on chemotherapy, provided symptom management recommendations, and evaluated chemotherapy orders.
+Prior to joining KGI, Dr. Stewart served as an Assistant Professor in the Department of Pharmacy Practice at Loma Linda University School of Pharmacy (2012-2015) and a Hematology/Oncology Clinical Pharmacy Specialist and Cost-Recovery Pharmacist at the Loma Linda University Adult Cancer Center (2011-2012).
+During this time, she precepted students and residents, educated patients on chemotherapy, provided symptom management recommendations, and evaluated chemotherapy orders for accuracy as well as for cost effectiveness.
 In 2014 and 2015, Dr. Stewart was awarded both Teacher of the Year and Preceptor of the Year awards from Loma Linda University.

 Dr. Stewart holds a BS in Biochemistry from UCLA, a Doctor of Pharmacy from Loma Linda University, and completed a PGY-1 Pharmacy Practice Residency and a PGY-2 Oncology Specialty Residency at LLU Medical Center.

 Efficient and effective precepting of pharmacy students in acute and ambulatory care rotations: A Delphi expert panel study.
 Robert Ignoffo, Lucinda Chan, Katherine Knapp, Emily Chan, Eric Ip, Jason Bandy, Kathleen Besinque, James Colbert, Jeremiah J. Duby, Joseph S. Galanto, Mark Gloudeman, Patty Havard, Grant Lackey, Eric Lozano, James Scott and Tania L. Stewart.
 American Journal of Health-System Pharmacy.
 2017; 74:e456-64